knifewine/cstar_test_docker/README.md

     64 bytes from 10.0.1.2: icmp_seq=1 ttl=64 time=100 ms
     64 bytes from 10.0.1.2: icmp_seq=2 ttl=64 time=100 ms

-You can issue a similar command on the other Cassandra container which will slow the ping to 200ms delay.
+You can issue a similar command on the other Cassandra container which will slow the ping to 200ms delay round trip.
+Note that I think these commands only slow outbound traffic -- I get the impression that slowing down or messing with inbound traffic requires more magic.

 **Enjoy!**